 RESEARCH & CONSULTANCY

-The Centre will also encompass areas such as trend forecasting, data visualisation, interpretation and management decision-making.
+The Community will also encompass areas such as trend forecasting, data visualisation, interpretation and management decision-making.
 The connection between enterprise and innovation will be through design thinking, an inter-disciplinary, deeply collaborative approach bringing design expertise to early-stage opportunity identification, concept generation and concept testing.
 This involves users/consumers, designers and sponsors such as business organisations, public sector, voluntary sector and social enterprises working together to achieve innovation.
 The innovation could be in terms of new products and services, business models, business processes, digital media, social interventions, or creative approaches to learning, for example.
-The Centre will undertake research into curriculum design and innovative teaching modes, supporting the knowledge exchange and consultancy functions.
+The Community will undertake research into curriculum design and innovative teaching modes, supporting the knowledge exchange and consultancy functions.

 - MA in Digital Media Practice – Interaction Design, Visualisation, Design Thinking, Motion Graphics, and Advertising, Marketing and Branding Design.